Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzFrontDoorCdnOriginGroup.md

 Accept wildcard characters: False
 ```

-### -ResponseBasedOriginErrorDetectionSettingHttpErrorRange
+### -ResponseBasedAfdOriginErrorDetectionSettingHttpErrorRange
 The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
-To construct, see NOTES section for RESPONSEBASEDORIGINERRORDETECTIONSETTINGHTTPERRORRANGE properties and create a hash table.
+To construct, see NOTES section for RESPONSEBASEDAFDORIGINERRORDETECTIONSETTINGHTTPERRORRANGE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Cdn.Models.Api20210601.IHttpErrorRangeParameters[]